 - 5.723 In rare instances, the supervising agency may be required to request treatment while allowing minor child contact based on a court order in conflict with the Standards.
-It is important to recognize that treatment under unsafe conditions is not beneficial to the offender or others in the treatment program and undermines treatment program integrity.70 While the Court has authority and discretion in sentencing matters, the treatment provider is an independent entity who is responsible to maintain best clinical practices in compliance with the Standards. - 5.724 Treatment providers shall refuse to accept or continue to treat offenders who do not agree to comply with the requirements in the Standards and Guidelines regarding restricted contact with minor children or victims.
+It is important to recognize that treatment under unsafe conditions is not beneficial to the offender or others in the treatment program and undermines treatment program integrity.
+While the Court has authority and discretion in sentencing matters, the treatment provider is an independent entity who is responsible to maintain best clinical practices in compliance with the Standards. - 5.724 Treatment providers shall refuse to accept or continue to treat offenders who do not agree to comply with the requirements in the Standards and Guidelines regarding restricted contact with minor children or victims.
 The supervising agency should be informed in writing of the reasons for the refusal and of the possible risk to the involved minor children or victims.
+This Standard does not apply to an offender's contact with his/her own child(ren) based on a Court/Parole Board Order not prohibiting or restricting such contact.